-M. W. Hickson, BA (Western), MA (Catholic University of America), PhD (Western)
+- M. W. Hickson, BA (Western), MA (Catholic University of America), PhD (Western) (on leave Fall term) - M. Howes, BSc, MA (Guelph), PhD (Western) (on leave Fall term)

 J. Connelly, BA (Alberta), MA (Saskatchewan), PhD (York)

 The Philosophy Department at Trent aims to provide students with critical skills in understanding, evaluating, defending, and criticizing arguments.
 Some students recognize the intrinsic merits and interests of Philosophy.
 Our program ensures that these students are provided with grounding in the history of the discipline as well as opportunities to explore areas of particular philosophical interest.
 Other students wish to develop the kinds of critical reading, writing, thinking, and speaking skills that are best taught in Philosophy courses.
 These students recognize the value of these skills whatever discipline they study at Trent and whatever futures they imagine for themselves.
 The undergraduate program at Trent offers programs that are designed to satisfy the needs of both kinds of students.